- Students must be on time and attend the courses for which they are signed up. Skipping class is prohibited.

 - PATH Leadership will monitor all students’ coursework in a confidential manner, expecting the student and parents to abide by the Parent/Student Contract.

 - Students will be placed on Academic Probation if their average quarterly grade falls below 70%.

 - Academic Probation is on a per-class basis.

-- All parties will discuss the probationary period and sign an Academic Probation Contract.
+- All parties will discuss the probationary period, create an Academic Achievement Plan and sign an Academic Probation Contract.

 - The Academic Probation Contract will state: